omarandlorraine/strop/README.md

 	asla
 	aba

+Or let's say you want a multiply by three routine for the 6502.
+So you run

+    target/debug/strop --arch mos6502 --function mult5 --search exh --live-in a --live-out a

+Okay, the program spits out the following:

+	sta 3
+	asl a
+	asl a
+	adc 3

+So that's store the original accumulator in zero page location 3, multiply the accumulator by four in the obvious way, and then add the original value.
+I don't yet know why location 3, or why the carry flag wasn't cleared anywhere.
+That's a bug.

 This was found by an exhaustive search.
 The difficulty is that this takes a long time to run, and the runtime is only going to get worse as I add more instructions to each architecture.
 Eventually there will also be miscellaneous